-(a) A person's domicile is presumed to be that of the parent(s) or legal guardian unless the person is independent and establishes a separate domicile.
+- (a) A person's domicile is presumed to be that of the parent(s) or legal guardian unless the person is independent and establishes a separate domicile.
 For the purposes of these Regulations, legal guardian and parent are interchangeable.

-A person who is dependent upon his/her parent(s) or other person in authority, other than spouse, for financial support shall not be considered independent for the purpose of these regulations.
+A person who is dependent upon his/her parent(s) or other person in authority, other than spouse, for financial support shall not be considered independent for the purpose of these - reputations are personal support shall not be considered independent for the purpose of these regulations.
 A person claiming independence may be requested to present satisfactory evidence that his/her parent(s) has not contributed significantly to his/her support or claimed him/her as a dependent for federal or state income taxes during the period in which the person attempts to establish and/or maintain residency.
-Filing and payment of Illinois income tax is necessary to establish residency.

-(b) In order to be classified as a resident for purposes of admission, an independent person shall be domiciled in Illinois and a bona fide resident for at least one calendar year immediately preceding the date of receipt of the application for admission.
-To be considered a resident for purposes of assessment of tuition, an independent person must be a bona fide resident for at least one calendar year immediately preceding the first scheduled day of classes for the term for which residency is sought.
+Filing and payment of Illinois income tax is necessary to establish residency. - (b) In order to be classified as a resident for purposes of admission, an independent person shall be domiciled in Illinois and a bona fide resident for at least one calendar year immediately preceding the date of receipt of the application for admission.
+To be considered a resident for purposes of assessment of tuition, an independent person must be a bona fide resident for at least one calendar year immediately preceding the first scheduled day of classes for the term for which residency is sought. - (c) During the one-year period in which a person attempts to establish residency, a person must be financially independent.
+He/she must rely upon gainful employment in Illinois or prove reliance upon resources in Illinois for more than fifty percent of the income sufficient to provide for tuition, fees, and normal living expenses, e.g., food, clothing, housing, and transportation.
+Income earned as a result of University enrollment, such as educational loans, graduate assistantships, or student employment, is not considered evidence of